sy2002/QNICE-FPGA/doc/monitor-os.md

 * Where the OS functions are documented (and link to some demos)
 * How to call OS functions (SYSCALL) and why to use SYSCALL
-* How VBCC and the standard C library interact with Monitor and how Monitor is a separate target (mention "machine" vs "target" in VBCC)
+* How VBCC and the standard C library interact with Monitor and how
+* How to use Monitor functions in your C code using qmon.h Monitor is a separate target (mention "machine" vs "target" in VBCC)
 * How to make and to publish new OS functions (asm, VASM, VBCC)